 The Sayl is a sprite of an office chair, an accessory that runs anywhere from $400 to $900 depending on where you find it.
 It’s designed to be as lightweight and affordable as possible, but with just the right ergonomics for your back and, of course, a classy Herman Miller design.
+If comfort is especially important to you, take a look at the Smugdesk 5579 ergonomic office chair instead.
 Check out our best reclining office chair list for other options.

 Also read x chair vs herman miller.

 The biggest feature of the Sayl – after it’s minimalistic construction – is that flexible webbing on the back, which tries to offer both comfort and support (users found that, in general, it succeeded at that).
 However, this comes at the cost of not much customization – you can’t do much with the armrests or spine support , so controls are limited.
-It all depends if you like that approach or not
+It all depends if you like that approach or not.
+If you prefer a regular swivel chair, take a look at the Ergohuman high back swivel chair review.

 - Eco-friendly, minimalistic design